 I realised so many of my friends have questions and trusted my advice.
 So I decided to create my blog in 2016.
 I first moved to Dubai in 2013, so I’ve definitely seen and done a lot over the years!
 So now you know a little more about me.
 Let’s start answering all your questions!

-I’ve created lots of different articles to help you learn more.
-Such as what things to do in Dubai, where to stay, what tourist attractions to visit, and more!
+I’ve created lots of different articles to help and organised them into categories.
+Such as what things to do in Dubai, where to stay, what tourist attractions to visit and more!

-Beneath the articles, you’ll find answers to common questions about Dubai and the UAE.
+Beneath the articles links, you’ll find answers to common questions about Dubai and the UAE.
 Including information about the climate, where it’s situated, and other interesting facts about the UAE!

 Here are some of my other articles you should definitely check out!

 Where to stay in Dubai and the best Dubai hotels

 How to dress as a woman in Dubai

 What is the Middle East Bidet?
 What is the water gun next to your toilet!

 How to not get arrested in Dubai: a guide to the UAE’s laws